Rules for the Australian and New Zealand Society of Criminology Inc.

 (2) The Returning Officer shall call for nominations and, if more than one nomination is received for the vacant position, shall conduct the by-election electronically across the entire membership list using whatever means and protocols have been agreed for that by-election by the Committee at the time.

-(3) In the event that a vote is to be taken, all candidates will be encouraged to submit a short profile to the Returning Officer, to be circulated with the electronic ballot paper.
+(3) In the event that a vote is to be taken, all candidates must submit a short profile to the Returning Officer in time to be circulated with the electronic ballot paper.

 (1) If a ballot is required for the election for a position, the Chairperson of the meeting must appoint a member to act as returning officer to conduct the ballot.